High level excursion set geometry for non-Gaussian infinitely divisible random fields: Smooth infinitely divisible random fields and regular variation

-\begin{Assumption} On an event of probability 1, the random field $ X$ has $C^2$ sample paths on $\ambient$ and is a Morse function on $M$. \end{Assumption}
+Here is our first, and henceforth ubiquitous, assumption. \begin{Assumption} On an event of probability 1, the random field $ X$ has $C^2$ sample paths on $\ambient$ and is a Morse function on $M$. \end{Assumption}

-Sufficient conditions for Assumption \ref{ass:c2} to hold are not hard to come by.
+Sufficient conditions for Assumption~\ref{assc2} to hold are not hard to come by.
 As far as the $C^2$ assumption is concerned, it suffices to treat the Gaussian and non-Gaussian components of $X$ separately.
-For the Gaussian part, there is a rich theory of necessary and sufficient conditions for continuity, which are easy, at least as far as sufficiency is concerned, to translate into conditions that ensure the $C^2$ property also holds.
-For details, see Section 1.4.2 of \cite{adler:taylor:2007}.
+For the Gaussian part, there is a rich and easy to apply theory, and Section 1.4.2 of~\cite{adlertaylor2007} covers what is needed here.

 Necessary and sufficient conditions for the $C^2$ assumption on the non-Gaussian component are not known, but a number of sufficient conditions exist.
 It is not our goal in this paper to develop the best possible conditions of this sort, so we restrict ourselves to one situation that covers, nonetheless, a wide range of random fields.
-Specifically, we shall assume that the $\gamma$ and $\beta$ components in the generating triple of the \idrm\ $M$ vanish, and that the local L\'evy measures $\rho$ in \eqref{e:levy.m.decompose} are symmetric; i.e.\ $\rho(s;-A)=\rho(s;A)$ for each $s\in S$ and each Borel $A\in\bbr\setminus\{ 0\}$.
-That is, $M$ is a symmetric \idrm\ without a Gaussian component.
+Specifically, we shall assume that the $\gamma$ and $\beta$ components in the generating triple of the infinitely divisible random measure $M$ vanish, and that the local L\'evy measures $\rho$ in (\ref{elevymdecompose}) are symmetric; that is, $\rho(s;-A)=\rho(s;A)$ for each $s\in S$ and each Borel $A\in\bbr\setminus\{ 0\}$.
+That is, $\mu$ is a symmetric infinitely divisible random measure without a Gaussian component.

-The following result gives sufficient conditions for a symmetric \id\ random field without a Gaussian component to have sample functions in $C^2$.
-(The conditions are also necessary after a slight tightening of the assumptions on the null sets involved. cf.\ Theorem 5.1 of \cite{braverman:samorodnitsky:1998a}.) \begin{theorem} For a symmetric random field of the form \eqref{e:id.field}, with $M$ an \idrm\ without a Gaussian component, suppose that the kernel $f:\, S\times \ambient\to\bbr$ is (product)-measurable.
-Assume that for every $s\in S$ outside of set of zero $m$-measure the function $f(s;\cdot):\, \ambient\to\bbr$ is $C^2$.
+The following result gives sufficient conditions for a symmetric infinitely divisible random field without a Gaussian component to have sample functions in~$C^2$.
+The proof is not difficult, and so is left to the reader.
+(The conditions are also necessary after a slight tightening of the assumptions on the null sets involved, cf. Theorem 5.1 of \cite {bravermansamorodnitsky1998a}.) \begin{theorem} For a symmetric random field of the form (\ref{eidfield}), with $\mu$ an infinitely divisible random measure without a Gaussian component, suppose that the kernel $f\dvtx S\times\ambient\to\bbr$ is (product)-measurable.
+Assume that for every $s\in S$ outside of set of zero $m$-measure the function $f(s;\cdot)\dvtx\ambient\to\bbr$ is $C^2$.
 Furthermore, assume that the partial derivatives